a-n-rose/language-classifier/README.md

 ## ToDo
 * Use MFCCs to train algorithms
 * limit number of rows pulled out for training --> set up batch training
+* print "are these variables correct?" (global variables) when asking for input (checking whether or not someone has put in the right global variables)

 ## License